Unboxing LLMs > loading...

 What Are Embeddings?

-• BERT base models produce 768-dimensional vectors
+• BERT base models cough up 768-dimensional vectors.

 Why Store Embeddings?

-3. Generate embeddings only for new queries
+3. Generate embeddings only for the new query as it arrives.

 The Anatomy of Vector Databases